The best farmers markets in Canada

 Le Grand Marché de Quebec

-Just outside Quebec City you will find the excellent and very diverse products that can be purchased at Le Grand Marché de Quebec.
-Of course, it's best if you try them directly from the producer and have a chat with them straight away.
-But who doesn't have the time for an extended one Tour of the Ile d'Orleans or for a visit to the farms on the north bank of the St. Lawrence, you can taste the products of this region in the market halls of Quebec: tasty cassis, which immediately makes you think of a variety of recipes as soon as you try a sip of it; delicious apple butter that makes the freshly baked bread you bought at the neighboring bread stand taste even better; or the glass of wine from the only winery on the Ile d'Orleans, which makes every fish dish taste even better.
-You can also get this market from one of the city guides of Quebec * let show.
+Just outside of Quebec City, for example, you'll find the excellent and diverse products available at the Grand Marché de Quebec.
+The best way to taste them is, of course, to visit the producers directly and have a chat with them.
+However, if you don't have the time for an extended Tour of the Ile d'Orleans can sample the products of this region in the market halls of Quebec.
+Among them is the delicious cassis, which immediately inspires a variety of recipes as soon as you take a sip.
+Delicious apple butter is also available there, which makes the freshly baked bread you bought at the neighboring bread stand taste even better.
+There is also a glass of wine from the only winery on the Ile d'Orleans.
+This makes every fish dish taste even better.
+This market can also be visited by one of the city guides of Quebec * (Display) show.

 -